Towards Unsupervised Domain Generalization: Introduction

-To address this problem, we propose Domain-Irrelevant Unsupervised Learning (DIUL), a novel unsupervised learning algorithm for domain generalization which unifies both objectives of DG and contrastive learning.
-To force the model ignore domain related features, we select valid sources of negative samples for any given queue according to the similarity between different domains.
+To address this problem, we propose Domain-Aware Representation LearnING (DARLING), a novel contrastive learning algorithm for UDG which unifies objectives of DG and contrastive learning.
+To force the model to ignore domain-related features, we select valid sources of negative samples for any given queue according to the similarity between different domains.
 Specifically, the more similar two domains are, the more likely two samples in a negative pair are selected from these two domains, respectively.
-In extreme cases, the algorithm degenerates into only selecting negative samples within the same domain with a given sample.
-Intuitively, when a negative pair comes from a single domain, domain related features can not be used to distinguish two samples, thus domain irrelevant representations are learned with contrastive loss.
+Intuitively, consider samples from two domains with enormous differences in distribution, the domain-related features of which are discriminative enough to distinguish them from each other and, in turn, boost variance across domains in the representation space.
+On the contrary, if a negative pair of samples comes from a single domain and shares identical domain-related features, domain-irrelevant representations are learned to contrast them.

-Unsupervised pretraining protocol achieves a significant improvement in generalization, indicating that the UDG problem is meaningful and enlightening for DG.
-We further show that DIUL outperforms state-of-the-art counterparts by a considerable margin with quantitative and qualitative experiments.
+As shown in Section \ref{exp}, the proposed unsupervised pretraining protocol achieves a significant improvement in generalization even with raw ERM finetuning, indicating that the UDG problem gives an effective and enlightening complementary to supervised methods for DG.
+We further show that DARLING outperforms state-of-the-art counterparts by a considerable margin with quantitative and qualitative experiments.
 Moreover, prepositive unsupervised learning can be considered as a protocol of pretraining.
 Although initialization of weights pretrained on ImageNet shows unparalleled effectiveness on independent and identically distributed (I.I.D.) tasks, we argue that it lacks rationality for the DG problem.
-Since ImageNet can be considered as a set of data sampled from latent domains, the distribution shifts across domains are not as significant as most DG datasets \cite{he2021towards}, resulting in insufficient heterogeneity for models to learn a generalizable representation space.
+Since ImageNet can be considered as a set of data sampled from latent domains \cite{shen2021towards, zhang2021deep}, the distribution shifts across domains are not as significant as most DG datasets \cite{he2021towards,li2017deeper,peng2019moment}, resulting in insufficient heterogeneity for models to learn a generalizable representation space.
 Thus the protocol of unsupervised pretraining on heterogeneous unlabeled data is a reasonable alternative to initialization with weights pretrained on ImageNet for DG.